 - d) Review the analytical performance (sensitivity, specificity, accuracy, reproducibility, linearity, etc.) of IVD-CDx.
-In addition, if multiple biomarker tests, such as multiple sites of mutation, are required, analytical performances of each biomarker should be ensured. - Analytical performance should be assessed after the sampling method and criteria(area of tissue, tumor ratio within the tissue, thickness of tissue, etc.)

-have been validated, and validation data should be reviewed along with the appropriateness of the criteria during acceptance and audit.
+In addition, if multiple biomarker tests, such as multiple sites of mutation, are required, analytical performances of each biomarker should be ensured. - Analytical performance should be assessed after the sampling method and criteria(area of tissue, tumor ratio within the tissue, thickness of tissue, etc.) have been validated, and validation data should be reviewed along with the appropriateness of the criteria during acceptance and audit.

-Note: Nucleic acid extraction kits are used to extract genes, including variants associated with drug response, and the nucleic acid extraction kits must be notified or approved by the authorities.
+Note: Nucleic acid extraction kits are used for isolation of DNA and/or RNA, capturing genetic material that may contain specific gene sequences, including variants associated with drug response.
+Nucleic acid extraction kits must be notified or approved by the authorities.
 Particularly for liquid biopsies (blood), the quality of circulating tumor DNA has a significant impact on test results because the amount of circulating tumor DNA is very low and nucleic acids are damaged while circulating in the human bloodstream.
 Therefore, it is recommended that quantitative and qualitative assessment of extracted nucleic acids be performed.
 It is also recommended that internal quality controls to measure the amount of amplifiable nucleic acids among the damaged nucleic acids be included in the IVD-CDx being developed.